 The long journey to the Sanctuary was uneventful, and the first stop was to the veterinarian to make sure he was up to date on all his vaccinations and had a clean bill of health.
 Then it was off to the Sanctuary.
 Topaz was thrilled to be able to get out of his crate and explore his new home, though he was more interested in the actions of his new caretakers and wanted to be around them constantly.
 Whenever they would have to leave him alone for a while, he would howl mournfully until someone stopped to say hi once again.
 It was very clear that this little boy needed a canine friend to keep him company.
 Luckily, a slightly older female named Sapphire had come to W.O.L.F.’s attention shortly after hearing about Topaz, so arrangements were made to bring her in to be his companion.

 At first, both animals were preoccupied exploring the new space where they were introduced, but it did not take long for Topaz to realize Sapphire was in the habitat with him.
 He desperately tried to get her to play, but his energy and enthusiasm overwhelmed Sapphire.
 She did not want him to interact with her and actively worked to discourage his attention.
 Luckily, Topaz, though pushy, was ultimately respectful of her space.

 While Sapphire and Topaz’s relationship wasn’t one of love at first sight, they soon grew more comfortable around one another.
 Over the next few weeks, Sapphire became accustomed to Topaz’s puppy energy and let her guard down enough to enjoy roughhousing with the pup.
-We hope that the bond between these two will continue to strengthen and that they will enjoy many happy years as companions.
+They continue to roughhouse and play together all the time, usually after hours when all of the volunteers leave for the day.
+They are very comfortable and happy in their habitat.
+We know that their bond will continue to strengthen and that they will enjoy many happy years as companions.